eventide-project/docs/user-guide/writers/message-writer.md

-# Messaging Writer
+# Message Writer

-The messaging writer writes instances of message objects to the message store.
+The message writer writes instances of message objects to the message store.
 It converts them to the more raw, low level [message data](/user-guide/messages-and-message-data/message-data.md) form which can then be converted to JSON and stored in the database.

 ## Example